Running Vlasiator

 Quick cheat list:

-• touch STOP stops the run with a restart.
+stops the run with a restart.touch SAVE

-• touch DOLB triggers an additional load balance.
+triggers an additional load balance.

-All of these are going through the once-per-timestep check if any of these files are present on disk.
-They get renamed to <file>_<date> to avoid re-triggering and keep a record.
+to avoid re-triggering and keep a record.
 However this relies on timesteps proceeding, so if a run is hanging indefinitely there's nothing you can do bar killing it through linux or queuing system commands.

-For more information, check ioread.cpp.
+For more information, check ioread.cpp